+357-22-232-044

-Living in Cyprus: pros and cons of spending your life in the heart of the Mediterranean
+Living in Cyprus: pros and cons of relocation to the

 Cyprus is recognised as one of the top EU countries for migration, according to Eurostat.
-In 2021, it was ranked 3rd after Luxemburg and Malta and welcomed 27 non-EU citizens per 1,000 people.
-In Portugal and France, this rate was 5 people per 1,000.
+Cyprus ranks 3rd after Luxemburg and Malta, with 43 non‑EU citizens per 1,000 people.

 Igor Buglo